pivotal/docs-tap/intellij-extension/using-the-extension.hbs.md

     ![Live Update config parameters](../images/intellij-liveupdate-config.png)

-> **Note:** You must compile your code before the changes are synchronized to the container.
+> **Note** You must compile your code before the changes are synchronized to the container.
 > For example, `Build Project`: `⌘`+`F9`.

 ### <a id="stop-liveupdate"></a> Stop Live Update